 - The following must be met prior to the application deadlines.
 Please check with the Counseling Department to verify official high school and college transcripts are on file.
-Admission to Riverside Community College District. - a.
-Graduation from an accredited high school or equivalent (G.E.D., High School Proficiency Examination, Associate Degree or Bachelor's degree).
-Official up-to-date transcripts required. - b.
+Admission to Riverside Community College District must also be completed. - a.
+Graduation from an accredited high school or equivalent (G.E.D., High School Proficiency Examination,

+Associate Degree or Bachelor's degree).Official up-todate transcripts required.

+- b.
 A cumulative grade point average of at least a 2.0 ("C") in all college course work attempted. - c.
 Application to the VN Program submitted during the application period.
 Applications are on the RCC School of Nursing website and are submitted to the Nursing Evaluation and Enrollment Specialist during the application filing period.
-Students who wish to start the program in the fall must submit an application even if prerequisite courses are in progress: Psychology 9 Nursing 50 and/or Anatomy and Physiology 10.
+Students who wish to start the program in the fall must submit an application even if prerequisite courses are in progress: Psychology 9, NVN 55 A and B, and/or Anatomy and Physiology 10.
 Note: No waiting list is maintained.
-Therefore a new application is necessary each year. - The following must be met in order to be considered for acceptance to the program. - a.
+Therefore a new application is necessary each year. - 2.
+The following must be met in order to be considered for acceptance to the program. - a.
 Anatomy and Physiology 10 or Anatomy 2A and 2B or equivalent. - b.
-Nursing 55 - c.
+Nursing 55 or Nursing 55A and B - c.
 Psychology 9 - d.
 100% on Nursing Program Arithmetic Proficiency Exam. - e.
 Be at least 17 years of age (Section 2866a, VN Practice Act). - f.
 Possess a current CNA Certificate.